DIY Zero Waste Christmas Decorations

 Orange slices

 Of course natural, dried orange slices are top of the list.
 They’re easy to make, oranges are in season, they smell amazing and add some colour which I love!
-They can be used every year if you make sure to dry them thoroughly and keep them separate from your other decorations, wrapped in paper.

 Last year I made a garland of oranges to hang across the mantlepiece (which you can see one of the photos below) and also hung a few separately from the banister.
 Here are the instructions for how to make a dried orange slice garland.